aosabook/500lines/sampler/README.md

 is standard practice in the world of numerical computing, because NumPy provides a huge number of useful functions, many of which might be used even in a single file.
-In the simple examples from this chapter, we only use 11 NumPy functions, but in other cases, the number can be much higher: it is not uncommon for me to use around 40 different NumPy functions throughout a project!
+In the simple examples from this chapter, we only use eleven NumPy functions, but the number can be much higher: it is not uncommon for me to use around forty different NumPy functions throughout a project!

-There are a few options for how to import NumPy.
+There are a few options for importing NumPy.
 We could use `from numpy import *`, but that is generally poor style, because it makes it hard to determine where the functions came from.
 We could import the functions individually with `from numpy import array, log, ...`, but